Ph.D. Economics, North Carolina State University, 1991

-This is our webpage for the supplementary material associated with the 2016 Oxford University Press book “Food and Nutrition Economics: Fundamentals for Health Sciences.”
+This is webpage contains supplementary material associated with the 2016 Oxford University Press book “Food and Nutrition Economics: Fundamentals for Health Sciences,” winner of the 2017 AAEA Quality of Communication Award.
 This page will eventually have three items: (i) question bank (ii) math review document and (iii) power points.
 Below is a little description about each one.

 I generally structure my tests with 15 multiple choice, two short answer, and one discussion question.
 Tests will usually cover on average of about two chapters.
 Given the audience and the subject matter (especially the economics later on) I have found that having a majority of rather softball (regurgitation) multiple choice questions sets a relaxed tone for the student, who then has some confidence going into the more challenging short answer and discussion questions.
 Thus the short answer and discussion questions are designed to generate the grade dispersion (i.e., separate As from the Bs, etc..).

 For each chapter there are four types of questions: